18 Best SeaWorld Orlando Tips That You Can't Miss

 If you're planning to arrive hours after the park opens, you'll want to consider purchasing Preferred Parking.

 Preferred Parking prices change daily and can range from $45-$60.

 The days of having to pay for separate individual lockers every time that you want to ride a different ride are over.

-The storing process is pretty straightforward, you'll create a 7 digit code in order to move through different locker locations.
+The storing process is pretty straightforward, you'll create a code in order to move through different locker locations.